BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 ### Create an ImageStreamTag

-In preparation for deployment to our dev environment, you will first create a new imagestream as apart of your dev project and then retag the built image from the tools namespace into the dev namespace.
-This will effectively 'clone' the image to the dev namespace (a best practice) as well as give the image a more meaningful name.

 > Although we use the tag name `dev` there are better naming conventions!
 We strongly suggest associating image tags with a version that is meaninful for your project!